SoFi Alternatives

 The quickest way to narrow it down is to decide which part of SoFi you are actually replacing, because that splits the field cleanly.

 - You use the robo and want it deeper or cheaper.
 Wealthfront and Betterment are dedicated robo-advisors that go further on tax features and planning; Fidelity Go is free or low-fee on smaller balances.
+All three manage the money for you, where Walnut would leave it in your own broker.

 - You do not want to move your money and want AI on your own broker.
-Walnut connects the brokerage you already use and lets you research your holdings through Claude or ChatGPT, then build a basket you keep at your broker.
+Walnut connects the brokerage you already use and lets you research your holdings through Claude or ChatGPT, then build a portfolio you keep at your broker.

 The bottom line